 Why think of your process as a clientflow?

-For example, before you even start a project, your client has to discover your business.
+Before you even start a project, your client has to discover your business.
 Then they likely go through your onboarding steps, like filling out an intake questionnaire, signing a contract, and paying for your services.
-At the same time, you’re completing steps like responding to their inquiry, creating a proposal, and sending an invoice.
+At the same time, you’re completing steps like responding to their inquiry, creating a proposal, and sending an online invoice.

-Thinking about your process as a clientflow empowers you to work more efficiently and provide for your clients at every step because it makes you aware of all of the dependencies required to make a project successful.
+Thinking about your process as a clientflow empowers you to work more efficiently and better provide for your clients at every stage because it makes you aware of all of the dependencies required to make a project successful.

 What are the steps inside a clientflow?